beshad/yoobee/ux/assignment/Yoobee UX Design micro credential assignment.md

 #### Requirements

 - Produce a UX Design brief using ([Client’s Brief Sample](./design%20brief%20template.png))
-- Create a simple UX Strategy document. this includes the components Vision, Goal and Plan ([UX Strategy Resource & Example](www.nngroup.com/articles/ux-strategy))
+- Create a simple UX Strategy document. this includes the components Vision, Goal, Plan & timeline ([UX Strategy Resource & Example](www.nngroup.com/articles/ux-strategy))
-- For your user studies, create a list of possible research questions, write survey questions and prepare interview questions.
+- For your user studies, prepare a list of possible research and/or interview questions.
 Document these questions.
 - Perform initial interviews, conduct research and formulate several hypotheses in the format discussed in class.
 - Produce an empathy map.
 - Develop a user persona.
 Persona should include user demographic, their motivators, behaviors, needs and any specific requirements e.g. accessibility needs.